 For texts, we don’t charge, but your service provider might.
 Calls won’t show up on your phone bill.

 Nationwide: Call 0800 585858

 Merseyside: Text CALM2 to 07537 404717

 Men are three times more at risk of suicide than women.
 In 2011 for example, 76% of suicides in England & Wales were men.
 While smoking and knife crime make the headlines, suicide doesn’t.
 Most men who take their own lives aren’t in contact with any other agency, and don’t identify with much out there.
 From our research in 2012 with YouGov we know that 26% of people have seriously, or very seriously, considered suicide – and it’s pretty equally balanced between genders.
-What’s interesting is that it is men who go ahead and take their lives.
+What’s interesting is that it is men who go on to take their lives in much higher numbers.
 This gender balance in suicide is largely reflected across the world.

 www.ons.go.uk 2011 Mortality Stats by cause.
 England and Wales